-At Eneabba, the new transmission line will connect with another proposed new transmission line to be establised by Karara.
-This line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
-At Three Springs a 275/132kV transformer will be installed.
+At Eneabba, the new transmission line will connect with the proposed new transmission line to be constructed by KML as part of their interim supply arrangements.
+The KML line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
+At Three Springs a 330/132kV transformer will be installed.
 Initially this transformer will be used by Karara to source an interim, non-firm supply from the 132kV network until the proposed new transmission line from Neerabup is complete.
-Ultimately the transformer will be used by Western Power to increase electricity supply capacity to the Geraldton region.
+When the